MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 kubectl get MutatingWebhookConfiguration arc-osm-webhook-osm -o json | jq '.webhooks[0].clientConfig.service'
 ```

-A well configured **Mutating** webhook has output that looks similar to this example:
+A well-configured **Mutating** webhook has output that looks similar to this example:

 ```output
 {